 The role of a risk manager

 Defining the role of risk managers can be tricky.
-Is a risk manager the person who buys insurance?
-The person who mitigates risk?
-The person in charge of workplace safety?
-Or all of the above?
+Is a risk manager the person who buys insurance or the person who mitigates risk?
+Is he or she the person in charge of workplace safety or all that has been mentioned so far.

 The risk manager can be a position in its own right, or a function carried out by the CFO, treasurer or head of compliance.
 Some may report up a chain of command, while others report directly to the board via the CFO, CRO or other senior figures.